qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 Measuring productivity in software development is a hard topic.
 We have written about it before, and proposed a useable working definition.

-What often happens in agile organizations is focusing on the effo`rt spent, like story points.
+What often happens in agile organizations is focusing on the effort spent, like story points.
 Gojko Adzic writes about this in [The Play, the points, and the biggest lie in software](https://gojko.net/2021/01/11/the-play-the-points-the-lie.html)